 Using the interactive Builder, you can just point and click to add various actions and triggers to create the automations that you want based on your requirements.
 It’s almost like lego.
 Here is a video of it in action:

 If you’re happy with what you see, here’s some good news: Bardeen is free!
-To read more about how to use it, be sure to check out this article and the scraper webpage.
+To read more about how to extract data from website, Instant data scraper and the Website data scraper webpage.
 Overall, Bardeen is suitable for a wide range of users, including anybody who wants a simple-to-use web scraper with some automations on top.
 You can get it from the Chrome web store.

 2. Instant Data Scraper